davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 - After this initialization, the contents of str are shown below.
 The null character is appended at `str[11]` automatically.
 Although the remaining unused characters (`str[12]`, ..., `str[19]`) are shown in the figure as having `'\0'`, C may not make any guarantee of this.
   ![](figures/str1.png)

-- **Caveat: This is a biggie, and is very different than Java.** The only time you should be using the assignment operator on strings is during initialization (above).
-Let's suppose we want to re-assign `str` to `"Loggers"`.
-Unfortunately, unlike Java, the assignment operator will not work here:
+- **Caveat: This is a biggie, and is very different than other languages.** The *only* time you should be using the assignment operator for strings is during initialization (above).
+Let's suppose we want to re-assign `str` to the string `"Loggers"`.
+Unfortunately, the assignment operator will not work!

   ```c
   #include <stdio.h>